 (6) “Gilding the object where-upon it gazeth”.

-Incongruous as it may be; I have to quote another genius ‘Jimi Hendrix’ for it wasn’t only Wriothesley’s mother that fell a-doting, as his father found himself equally besotted by this beautiful androgynous creature who produced the drug of love in our author’s royal veins:
+Incongruous as it may be; I have to quote another genius ‘Jimi Hendrix’ for it wasn’t only Wriothesley’s mother that fell a-doting, his father was also besotted by this beautiful androgynous creature – producing the drug of love in his royal veins:

 “Purple-haze all in my eyes s’cuse me while I kiss the sky”.